 Allow donors to get to know your organization on a more personal, intimate level by offering a behind-the-scenes look at your nonprofit operations with a tour, lunch and learn program, etc.

 Have fun with your thank you!
-Create a song to thank your donors and record your staff, volunteers, or service recipients singing and dancing to it.
+If you’re on Instagram or TikTok, you’re already familiar with how popular short-form videos are along with the dance and song trends that are making their rounds.
+Break out the musical instruments or the dance moves and write a song to thank your donors.
+Get everyone involved and record your staff, volunteers, or service recipients singing and dancing to it.

 Include opportunities for engagement within your thank you.
+By inviting your donors to get more involved in other non-financial ways, it shows that the relationship with your donor is more than just a transactional one.
 For example, you can ask your donors whether they’d be interested in volunteering or advocating for your cause at a later date.

 Read the newspaper and play close attention on social media for birthdays, weddings, engagements, births, etc. Send cards or make a phone call during these milestones.
 That way, your donor will know that they’re on the top of your mind.

 Let your donor know that you’re aware of how long they’ve been a part of your organization’s support system by acknowledging their anniversary.
 To do this, you’re going to need a few pieces of information – your donor’s name, their contact info, and the date of their first gift.
 If you have their mailing address, consider sending them a physical card as a way to celebrate their commitment to your organization.
 Otherwise, an email or a phone call work too!